Sfunzer/DAJ_MQTTHandler-QueueAdd/README.md

 **Context**

 This development is part of a Fontys FHICT challenge.
 So any errors or inefficienties are part of my learning process.

+/If you have any interest in supporting this project, please send a message!/